creviceapp/creviceapp/docs/index.md

 });
 ```

-This is a mouse gesture definition; when you press and hold `Keys.RButton`, and then if you `Keys.WheelUp` the mouse, codes declared in `Do` will be executed.
+This is a mouse gesture definition; when you press and hold `Keys.RButton`, and then if you `Keys.WheelUp` it, the actions declared in `Do` will be executed.

 As long as Crevice4 is executing, you can edit userscript file at any time.
 While reading the following sections, of course.
 Crevice4 supports **hotloading** feature.
-Whenever Crevice4 detects an update of user script file, it will be compiled and evaluated immediately, then the new userscript will be loaded if the compilation is successful.
+Whenever Crevice4 detects an update of user script file, it will be compiled and evaluated immediately, then the userscript updated will be loaded if the compilation is successful.

+// todo movie

 If the compilation is failed, error message will be shown.
 You can see the details of it by clicking it.

+// todo movie

+If the evaluation is falied, warning message will be shown.
+You can see the details of it by clicking it.

-//todo See movie
+//todo movie

 The userscript file is just a C# Scripting file.
+You can do anything you want by writing your own script in it, or else **by just copying codes** from [Stack Overflow](https://stackoverflow.com/).
 See [Overview of C# Scripting](#overview-of-c-scripting) for more details.

-// todo hot reload

-// error example

 # Gesture DSL

 ## When

 All gesture definition starts from `When` clause, representing the condition for the activation of a gesture.
+And also `When` clause is the first context of a gesture.
 ```cs
 var Chrome = When(ctx =>
 {